sgrottel/status-light/doc/status_storage.md

   * if `s` or `v` are missing from the request
   * if the value of `v` is unsupported
   * if the value of any parameter is malformed
-* `401` -- if the `bearer` token is missing or malformed
+* `401` -- if the `Bearer` token is missing or malformed
-* `403` -- if the `bearer` token is valid, but the respective account is not allowed to post events for the sensor
+* `403` -- if the `Bearer` token is valid, but the respective account is not allowed to post events for the sensor
 * `500` -- if the storage backend failed to store the sensor event for any reason

 Whether the success is indicated by `200` or `204` is up to the configuration and implementation of the storage backend.